TronFortyTwo/Tux-in-Space/type.typ

 PARENT: Terrestrial planet

 NAME: Terrestrial planet
-DESCRIPTION: A terrestrial planet is a planet composed mainly by rock and metal.
+DESCRIPTION: A terrestrial planet is a planet composed mainly by rock and metal
 PARENT: Planet

 NAME: White dwarf